Splestule/Aether/README.md

 *   **🛩️ Plane Spotting 2.0**: Identify the exact flight flying over your house in real-time AR/VR just by looking up.
 *   **🎓 Aviation Education**: Visualize flight corridors, approach paths, and air traffic density in a tangible 3D space.
-*   **🧘 immersive Relaxation**: Teleport to a busy airport like Heathrow or Haneda and watch the traffic flow from a "God Mode" perspective.
+*   **🧘 Immersive Relaxation**: Teleport to a busy airport like Heathrow or Haneda and watch the traffic flow from a "God Mode" perspective.

 ## 🏗️ Architecture